 The minimal Arch base package set resides in the streamlined [core] repository.
-In addition, the official [extra], [community], and [testing] repositories provide several thousand high-quality, packages to meet your software demands.
-Arch also offers an [unsupported] section in the Arch Linux User Repository (AUR), which contains over 9,000 build scripts, for compiling installable packages from source using the Arch Linux makepkg application.
+In addition, the official [extra], [community], and [testing] repositories provide several thousand high-quality packages to meet your software demands.
+Arch also offers the Arch Linux User Repository (AUR), which contains more than 49,000 build scripts, for compiling installable packages from source using the Arch Linux makepkg application.

 Arch Linux uses a "rolling release" system which allows one-time installation and perpetual software upgrades.
 It is not generally necessary to reinstall or upgrade your Arch Linux system from one "version" to the next.
 By issuing one command, an Arch system is kept up-to-date and on the bleeding edge.

 Arch strives to keep its packages as close to the original upstream software as possible.
 Patches are applied only when necessary to ensure an application compiles and runs correctly with the other packages installed on an up-to-date Arch system.

 To summarize: Arch Linux is a versatile, and simple distribution designed to fit the needs of the competent Linux® user.
 It is both powerful and easy to manage, making it an ideal distro for servers and workstations.
 Take it in any direction you like.
 If you share this vision of what a GNU/Linux distribution should be, then you are welcomed and encouraged to use it freely, get involved, and contribute to the community.
 Welcome to Arch!